Friday, January 16, 2026

 Maybe read a book.
 Don't you have a stack waiting for you to find the time to live in their world?
 The Fountain of Age is one of my favorites.
 I've read it more than once.
 What a fine, encouraging writer she is, thoroughly researched and scientific.

 If there's time for a mini-break, or if you already live near the water, take a walk on the windy shore and look for shells.
-Where we stay, the shells are sparse in winter unless after a storm.
+Where we stay, the shells are sparse in January unless after a storm.
 Yet I found three lovely pieces of sea glass yesterday, one aqua, two green.
-Or take out the shells you have collected and rearrange your display.
+Or take out the shells you have collected and admire your display.
 I have mountains of calico scallops, but only broken sand dollars.
 I have not found a whole one yet!

 These are my winter moments.
+Lovely, like yours.
+For all of us, it's only mid-winter.
 More to come!
-Nina Naomi |
+Nina Naomi

 No comments: